Pope Benedict XVI: Nuclear energy

-Benedict called for nuclear disarmament.
-At the same time, he supported the peaceful use of nuclear energy as a tool for development and the fight against poverty.
+Benedict supported the peaceful use of nuclear energy as a tool for development and the fight against poverty.
 In his message for the 50th anniversary of the founding of the International Atomic Energy Agency, he confirmed: "The Holy See, fully approving of the IAEA's goal, has been a member from the organisation's foundation and continues to support its activity."

+Mariology

+In 1996 and later in 2002 Ratzinger declared the introduction of a new dogma declaring the Virgin Mary as "Co-Redemptrix" or "Mediatrix of all graces" as inacceptable.
+He pointed out that "the precise meaning of these titles is not clear, and the doctrine contained in them is not mature.
+A defined doctrine of divine faith belongs to the Depositum Fidei — that is, to the divine revelation conveyed in Scripture and the apostolic tradition.
+However, it is not clear how the doctrine expressed in these titles is present in Scripture and the apostolic tradition.".

 Personal life

+Interest in classical music

 Benedict was known to be deeply interested in classical music, and was an accomplished pianist.
 His favourite composer was Wolfgang Amadeus Mozart, of whose music he said: "His music is by no means just entertainment; it contains the whole tragedy of human existence."
 Benedict also stated that Mozart's music affected him greatly as a young man and "deeply penetrated his soul".
 Benedict's favourite works of music were Mozart's Clarinet Concerto and Clarinet Quintet.
+Benedict also enjoyed Bach, particularly Mass in B Minor and St Matthew Passion.
 He recorded an album of contemporary classical music in which he sings and recites prayers to the Blessed Virgin Mary.
 The album was set for release on 30 November 2009.

+Cats

 Benedict was also known to be fond of cats.
-As Cardinal Ratzinger, he was known (according to former neighbours) to look after stray cats in his neighbourhood.
+As Cardinal Ratzinger, he was known (according to former neighbours) to look after stray cats in his neighbourhood, Borgo.
 A book called Joseph and Chico: A Cat Recounts the Life of Pope Benedict XVI was published in 2007 which told the story of the Pope's life from the feline Chico's perspective.
 This story was inspired by an orange tabby Pentling cat, which belonged to the family next door.
 During his trip to Australia for World Youth Day in 2008, the media reported that festival organizers lent the Pope a grey cat called Bella to keep him company during his stay.